betobarela/webpage/README.md

 ### Multilayer backpropagating neural network in Mathematica

-Wrote a brute force Neural Network algorithm in Mathematica
+Wrote a brute force Neural Network algorithm in Mathematica.
+The code is still rudimentary, and several efficiency improvements must be performed.
+The code is checked in its current form on the binary logical operators.

 ### Higgs statistics
 [Project's page](https://github.com/betobarela/Higgs-discovery-di-gamma)